AladdinHammodi/learn-html-forms/README.md

 #### The `action` attribute

 When submitted a form will send a request to the URL in its `action` attribute.
-This can be a relative URL to a route within the same site (`/submit`) or an external URL to some other API (`https://some-other-api.com/submit`).
+This can be a relative URL within the same site (`/submit`) or an external URL to some other API (`https://some-other-api.com/submit`).

+This request is a standard `GET` request, just like when you type a URL manually (or click a link).
+The browser will render whatever response it receives from the server.

 #### Submitting user data